 The financial statement requirements for a foreign private issuer's registration statement are set forth in Form 20-F and in Regulation S-X. Foreign private issuers are generally required to present audited statements of income, changes in shareholders' equity and cash flows for each of the three most recently completed fiscal years and audited statements of financial position for each of the two most recently completed fiscal years (or since the date of incorporation, if a shorter period), unless the company is an emerging growth company as described above.
 An accommodation in Form 20-F permits a foreign private issuer in its first year of reporting under IFRS (as promulgated by the IASB) to file two years rather than three years of statements of income, changes in shareholders' equity and cash flows.
-The most recent yearly audited financial statements may be no more than 15 months old at the time of effectiveness of the registration statement (if the registration statement relates to the company's IPO, the audited financial statements may be no more than 12 months old).
+The most recent yearly audited financial statements may be no more than 15 months old at the time of effectiveness of the registration statement (if the registration statement relates to the company's IPO, the audited financial statements may not be more than 12 months old, although it is possible to seek a waiver of this requirement from the SEC).